microsoft/ClearScript/ReadMe.txt

    with any third-party software required to download and build V8.
 Rights to V8 and its prerequisites are provided by their rights holders.

+2. IMPORTANT: Because of changes in V8 5.4, this procedure and the V8Update
+   script now require a 64-bit operating system.
+Once built, ClearScript can still be deployed in a 32-bit environment.

-2. Install Git (http://www.git-scm.com/download/win).
+3. Install Git (http://www.git-scm.com/download/win).
 Ensure that Git is added to your executable path by selecting the option "Use Git from the Windows Command Prompt".

-3. Install the latest Python 2.x (http://www.python.org/downloads/) and add it to your executable path.
+4. Install the latest Python 2.x (http://www.python.org/downloads/) and add it to your executable path.
 V8's build process requires at least Python 2.7 and does not support Python 3.x.

-4. Unzip or clone the ClearScript source code into a convenient directory.
+5. Unzip or clone the ClearScript source code into a convenient directory.
    IMPORTANT: Ensure that the path to your ClearScript root directory does not contain any non-ASCII characters.

-5. Ensure that your Visual Studio installation includes C++ support.
+6. Ensure that your Visual Studio installation includes C++ support.

-6. Open a Visual Studio developer command prompt and run the V8Update script from your ClearScript root directory:
+7. Open a Visual Studio developer command prompt and run the V8Update script from your ClearScript root directory:

       C:\ClearScript> V8Update [/N] [Debug|Release] [Latest|Tested|<Revision>]